manuelbl/SwissQRBill/README.md

 ## QR Code

 For the generation of the QR code itself, [Nayuki's QR code generator](https://github.com/nayuki/QR-Code-generator) is used.
-As it is not available on Maven Central, it is included in this library (with a modified package name to avoid conflicts).
-The library has also been released under the MIT license.

 ## Other programming languages